 The Apogee Ensemble Thunderbolt is a feature packed 1u high 19" audio interface that features a comprehensive set of features and multiple connection options including ADAT.
-Wordclock and D-Sub giving maximum flexibility.
-That is just where it starts because the pre-amps sound fantastic and the round-trip-latency is so low only a native-interface-denier would question its suitability for use in a professional Pro Tools studio.
+Wordclock and D-Sub are giving maximum flexibility.
+That is just where it starts because the preamps sound fantastic and the round-trip-latency is so low only a native-interface-denier would question its suitability for use in a professional Pro Tools studio.
 Russ uses this as the core to his recording set-up and loves the sound and speed of the Apogee Ensemble Thunderbolt.
 Apogee Ensemble Thunderbolt review

 Focusrite Scarlett 2i2

 Perhaps the least expensive interface in our list but by no means one to ignore.
 The Focusrite Scarlett 2i2 is perhaps the best value audio interface on the market right now.
-It offers 2 Focusrite channels giving a great sound and includes a veritable bundle of software from both Focusrite and Softube making it a steal with a street price of less than £100.
+It offers 2 Focusrite channels giving a great sound and includes a veritable bundle of software from both Focusrite and Softube making it a steal at a street price of less than £100.